mwakaba2/jupyterlab-notifications/README.md

     "minimum_cell_execution_time": 60,

     // Report Notebook Cell Execution Time
     // Display notebook cell execution time in the notification.
+    // If last_cell_only is set to true, the total duration of the selected cells will be displayed.
     "report_cell_execution_time": true,

     // Report Notebook Cell Number